Using UI Toolkit with the .NET Framework

 Using Toolkit code with Synergy .NET (Windows)

 UI Toolkit includes the Synergex.SynergyDE.tklib.dll library for building and running Toolkit code as a .NET application.
 Although this is available on Windows, it is not supported.
-(It is not available for Mono development, .NET Core, or portable class libraries.)
+(It is not available for Mono or .NET Core development.)
 On Windows, most Toolkit routines and Script commands are available, though they result in applications with cell-based rather than Windows-like appearance and functionality.
 For example, the mouse won’t work in most instances.
 Note the following:

 - Toolkit routines generally function as they do on UNIX (e.g., %U_SAVESETTINGS always returns false).
 But there are exceptions.
 Some of these are listed below; others are documented with the routines they apply to.